-These Principles would not have been possible without the inputs, expertise, and support for hosting meetings from several institutions and organizations, including the Open Society Foundations, the Social Sciences and Humanities Research Council of Canada, the Brocher Foundation, the British Institute in Eastern Africa, the University of Warwick School of Law, and the Pierre Elliott Trudeau Foundation.
+These Principles would not have been possible without the inputs, expertise and support for hosting meetings from several institutions and organizations, including the Open Society Foundations, the Social Sciences and Humanities Research Council of Canada, the British Institute in Eastern Africa, the University of Warwick School of Law and the Pierre Elliott Trudeau Foundation.
+A special thanks to the Brocher Foundation for hosting the final consensus conference on the Principles.
+The Brocher Foundation's mission is to encourage research on the Ethical, Legal and Social Implications of new medical technologies.
+Its main activities are to host visiting researchers and to organize symposia, workshops and summer or winter academies.
+More information on the Brocher Foundation program is available on brocher.ch.